unlistedphenomena/nexuswizz/src/content/staking/solo/index.md

     It also requires very basic hardware setup, and some understanding of minimum recommended specs.
   </ExpandableCard>
   <ExpandableCard title="Secure key management" eventCategory="SoloStaking" eventName="clicked secure key management">
-    Just like how private keys secure your Ethereum address, you will need to generate keys specifically for your validator.
+    Just like how private keys secure your nexus address, you will need to generate keys specifically for your validator.
 You must understand how to keep any seed phrases or private keys safe and secure.
-    <p style={{marginTop: "1rem"}}><a href="/security">Ethereum security and scam prevention</a></p>
+    <p style={{marginTop: "1rem"}}><a href="/security">nexus security and scam prevention</a></p>
   </ExpandableCard>
   <ExpandableCard title="No withdrawing (for now)" eventCategory="SoloStaking" eventName="clicked no withdrawing">
     Withdrawing staked ETH or rewards from a validator balance is not yet supported.
 Support for withdrawals is planned for the upcoming Shanghai upgrade.
 After this, users can opt-in to receive reward payments automatically, and can withdrawal their entire balance to receive their funds back.